Search

 What is a charitable gift annuity?

-You can establish a charitable gift annuity with cash, publicly traded securities or mutual funds.
-Then you receive payments that last for the rest of your life regardless of how long you live.
+You can establish charitable gift annuities with cash, publicly traded securities or mutual funds.
+Then you receive payments for the rest of your life.
 After the death of all named income recipients, the remaining funds go to charity via a donor-advised fund, which can make ongoing payments to the charity.
-This short video walks through how both you and your chosen charity can benefit from this particular kind of investing:
+This short video goes through how both you and your chosen charity can benefit from this kind of investing:

 0:00 / 0:00